oracle/graal/docs/reference-manual/embedding/embed-languages.md

 </profiles>
 ```

-To build a native-image use:
+To build a native executable with the above configuration, run:
 ```
 mvn -Pnative package
 ```

-When building native images with polyglot languages that require additional resources, like Python, by default, a `./resources` folder containing all the required files is created.
+To build a native executable from a polyglot application, for example, a Java-host application embedding Python, a `./resources` folder containing all the required files is created by default.
 By default, the language runtime will look for the resources folder relative to the native executable or library image that was built.
-At runtime, the lookup location may be customized using the `-Dpolyglot.engine.resourcePath=path/to/resources` option.
+At run time, the lookup location may be customized using the `-Dpolyglot.engine.resourcePath=path/to/resources` option.
-To disable the resource creation, the `-H:-CopyLanguageResources` native-image build-time option may be used.
+To disable the resource creation, the `-H:-CopyLanguageResources` build-time option may be used.
 Note that some languages may not support running without a resources folder.

 With GraalVM 23.1 the language home options like `-Dorg.graalvm.home` should no longer be used and were replaced with the resource folder option.